gnosis/dex-docs/docs/tutorial-solver.md

 or append this as `LOG_FILTER` to your `.env` file.

 and [here](https://rinkeby.etherscan.io/tx/0xef93563c9c79708a613fb77978bff974672679270f9b51f98c19a8ce90d35260) is an example of a successful solution submission on Rinkeby.

+## Advanced Configuration

+### Economic Viability Constraints

+The *economic viability* (EV) of running a solver amounts, essentially, to ensuring that the gas spent by a solution submitter is sufficiently subsidized via the fee reward earned by successful solution submission.
+In other words "is the transaction cost worth the reward".
+There are three different flavour of _economic viability strategies_ that this software can be configured with.
+Namely
+1. Dynamic (default): Uses the current native token price, gas price and subsidy factor as specified by `economic_viability_subsidy_factor` (having a default of 1).
+In brief, this compares the estimated price for transaction submission and compares with the USD value of the token reward earned from fees.
+The subsidy factor is multiplicative so that a subsidy factor of 1 implies you are only willing to submit a solution if the reward it worth at least as much as the transaction cost, while a subsidy factor of 2 means you expect to get half as much in rewards as you are willing to spend.

+_Note that_ the default subsidy factor is 1.

+2. Static: Uses `static_min_avg_fee_per_order` and `static_max_gas_price` (in base units - wei).
+Using this strategy with certain configuration values can be dangerous.
+For example, if there are many overlapping open orders for low valued trades and the `static_min_avg_fee_per_order` is set to zero.
+This would mean that running a solver with this EV-strategy would blindly match orders for substantially low reward.
+Similarily, if the `static_max_gas_price` is set too high and you have a solver running during times with high network demand/congestion, gas prices could increase to the point that your solver service submits very expensive transactions.

+3. Combined: